Samsung/tizen-docs/docs/platform/release-notes/tizen-9-0-m2.md

   - A Window constructor using WindowData and FrontBufferRendering have been added.
   - A SetSecondarySelection in NUI.WindowSystem has been added.
   - A RelativeMotionGrab and RelativeMotionUnGrab in Window have been added.
-  - Support for window background/behind blur.
+  - Support for Window background/behind blur.
 - NUI Gadget
   - Support Unload API to release assembly has been added.
   - Support NUI Gadget Resource Manager to get Culture Information.